-Section 1234A may or may not change this outcome.
+Section 1234A may or may not change the outcome.
 Even though it mandates "sale or exchange" treatment for "cancellation, lapse, expiration or other termination" of a contractual right, payment under the terms of the contract itself may be a fulfillment of the right, not a cancellation, etc. Query whether the language in section 1234A is meant to have a narrower meaning than "retirement," as used in section 1271(a), relating to debt instruments.
+In Samueli v.
+Commissioner, 108 AFTR 2d 2011-6270 (9th Cir.
+2011) the court held that the receipt of a payment in fulfillment of the payor's contractual obligation to deliver securities was not "[g]ain or loss attributable to the cancellation, lapse, expiration, or other termination of...a right or obligation...with respect to property which is (or on acquisition would be) a capital asset in the hands of the taxpayer" under section 1234A.

 Even if section 1234A does apply, there remains the question whether the right to contingent purchase price payments itself is a capital asset.
 For discussion of an analogous issue, see M.A.
 Stevens, "The Tax Treatment of Contingent Options," 102 Tax Notes 535 (Jan.
 26, 2004) (pointing out that a premium received in payment for a contingent option may be taxable when received, even though a premium received for a non-contingent option is taxed only when the option either is exercised or expires).
+See also ABA Section of Tax'n, "Options for Tax Reform in the Financial Transactions Provisions of the Internal Revenue Code (Dec.
+2, 2011) (advocating amendment to section 1234A "to provide that the character of any gain or loss attributable to the disposition or termination of a right or obligation other than with respect to property...shall be the same as the character of any gain that would have resulted from a sale of the right or obligation").